MSCI: Indices

-Inclusion of Chinese stocks
+Inclusion of Chinese A-shares

-In 2018 MSCI announced it would begin including mainland Chinese "A" shares in its MSCI Emerging Markets Index.
+In 2018 MSCI began including Chinese A-shares in its MSCI Emerging Markets Index.
 Initially the domestic Chinese companies received a 5% weighting in the index.
 MSCI is the last major index provider to include the companies, but some investors have questioned the risk as many Chinese listed companies refuse to permit the Public Company Accounting Oversight Board to inspect their financial records.
 The action of including Chinese stocks into MSCI EM Index also received criticism and questions from Senator Marco Rubio and some others regarding the U.S. national security.

 In February 2019, The Wall Street Journal reported the decision was the result of pressure from the Chinese government according to people familiar with the matter.
 The New York Times reported that "The Chinese government long sought MSCI inclusion because it could help establish Shanghai and Shenzhen as global financial centers."
 MSCI chief executive and chairman Henry Fernandez stated there was "zero politics" behind the decision.
 In March 2019, CNBC reported that MSCI have a future plan of inclusion based on market capitalization of mainland Chinese shares in its global benchmarks, which will eventually lead to ca. 40% weights of its global emerging markets index.

 In April 2020, it was reported that Donald Trump was considering an executive action to prohibit the Thrift Savings Plan from transferring $50 billion to mirror the MSCI All Country World Index fund.
-In December 2020, MSCI announced that it would strip its indexes of seven Chinese companies in response to Executive Order 13959.
+In December 2020, MSCI announced that it would strip its indices of seven Chinese companies in response to Executive Order 13959.